box/boxcli/docs/users.md

       --json                            Output formatted JSON
       --login=<value>                   Change the user's primary email address used for logging into Box --no-color                        Turn off colors for logging
-      --password-reset                  Force the user to reset password --remove                          Remove the user from the enterprise, convert to free account --[no-]restrict-external-collab   Restrict user from external collaboration
+      --notification-email=<value>      Notification email address for the user, set to empty string to remove --password-reset                  Force the user to reset password --remove                          Remove the user from the enterprise, convert to free account --[no-]restrict-external-collab   Restrict user from external collaboration